Introduction

 How to Create a Strategic Partnership Value Proposition

-Creating a strategic partnership value proposition doesn’t have to be rocket science—it just needs to answer the questions that your potential partner and their customers are asking about what you have to offer.
+Creating a strategic partnership value proposition doesn’t have to be rocket science—it just needs to answer the questions that your potential partner and their customers are asking about what you have to offer in terms of partnership value creation.

 With a few best practices in your pocket, you’ll be scoring new partnerships like a pro.
 Just keep the following considerations in mind: